Korean War Legacy Project

 Embed:

-George Geno received his draft card in November of 1950 during some cold weather, so he worked hard to get the car running for his family before he left.
-He first took a train to Fort Wayne, Detroit for basic training and then he found out that his hometown dentist had been drafted too as he went in for his military checkup.
-After basic training, he was trained as a combat construction engineer specialist.
-He was also chosen for Officer Candidate Training School even though he didn't really want to go.
+In November 1950, George Geno recalls receiving his draft card during a cold spell and working hard to get the car running before leaving.
+After taking a train to Fort Wayne and Detroit for basic training, he discovered his hometown dentist had been drafted as well.
+Following basic training, Geno trained as a combat construction engineer specialist and was selected for Officer Candidate Training.

 Tags: Basic training,Civilians,Home front,Living conditions,Pride